avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 * Should we rather name the precompile as `ACP224FeeManager`?

-### Target gas in node configuration

-`gas-target` in node configuration (json config) will be disabled upon activation of the `ACP176FeeManager` precompile.
-Should the precompile rather have a function to enable/disable that option?
-This will
+* Should activation of the `ACP176FeeManager` precompile disable the old precompile itself or should we require it to be disabled as a separate upgrade?

 ## Acknowledgements